PDOK/DEPRECATED_mapserver-wms-ogr/README.md

 ### OGR2OGR
 For transforming simple features from a data store to WFS features.

-### Postgis
-Postgis as spatial database for vector data.

 ### NGINX
 NGINX is the web server we use to run Mapserver as a fastcgi web application.